-All information and documentation of your Inn's eligible activities for the 2020–2021 Achieving Excellence program should be e-mailed to AExcellence@innsofcourt.org by June 30, 2021.
-Please CC your Director of Chapter Relations on your submission.
+All information and documentation of your Inn's eligible activities for the 2021–2022 Achieving Excellence program should be emailed to AExcellence@innsofcourt.org by June 30, 2022.
+Please CC: your Director of Chapter Relations on your submission.
 Documentation for many of the activities MUST be submitted by October 1 or November 30 in order for your Inn to be eligible for higher levels of distinction.
 Other requirements are due no later than June 30, or are due within a timeframe from when the event occurred.
 Please copy your Director of Chapter Relations on your submissions.

-If your Inn would like pursue higher levels of distinction in the Achieving Excellence Program, but have missed some of the early deadlines, please contact your Director of Chapter Relations, who can assist you to get started on the AE program for the next Inn year.
+If your Inn would like pursue higher levels of distinction in the Achieving Excellence program, but have missed some of the early deadlines, please contact your Director of Chapter Relations, who can assist you to get started on the Achieving Excellence program for the next Inn year.

 Administration is the key to a successful Inn and with a strong foundation in administrative procedures an Inn is well on its way to success.

 Communication on all levels is another key to running a successful Inn and can support the Inn's mission to the wider legal profession.
 An effective communication plan can work to keep members engaged, leaders trained, and ensure successful Inn operations.

 Monthly programs are the foundation of each Inn.
 Programs provide the unique opportunity for all levels of the profession to come together and learn from each other by focusing on practical legal skills with an emphasis on ethics, civility, and professionalism in the practice of law.